 Sometimes Reynolds’s Adventist background showed through.
 He advocated for what he called a “religion of humanity,” once claiming that freethinking secularism offered its adherents “salvation—salvation from error, bigotry, fanaticism, and ignorance, insuring a more useful, better, nobler, and consequently happier life.”

 Reynolds would address the public more than a thousand times; only one would end in violence and criminal proceedings.
 In July 1886, Reynolds pitched his “good cotton cathedral” in Boonton, New Jersey.
 There he would receive a hostile reception.
 Over three nights of lecturing, vandals damaged his tent and the local constabulary arrested him for blasphemy.
-At last he was rushed by a mob and forced to run for his life, his tent suffering a total loss.
+At last he was rushed by a mob and forced to run for his life, abandoning his tent to destruction.

 Provocatively, Reynolds returned to New Jersey, lecturing without a tent at Morristown on October 13, 1886.
 He was again arrested for blasphemy; this time the case went to trial.
 In a bold move, Reynolds recruited famed agnostic orator (and attorney) Robert Green Ingersoll to conduct his defense.